View Eldon Buck's Obituary on TheStarPress.com and share memories

 Muncie - Eldon K. Buck, 79, went home to be with the Lord Thursday, April 23, 2020 at home, surrounded by family.

 Eldon was born August 8, 1940, in Albany, Kentucky, the son of John E. and Dora "Edith" (Wray) Buck.
-Eldon grew up in east central Indiana and graduated from Yorktown High School in 1958.
-Eldon enlisted in the U.S. Navy at the age of 17, and fought during the Bay of Pigs Invasion in 1961.
+He grew up in east central Indiana and graduated from Yorktown High School in 1958.
+He enlisted in the U.S. Navy at the age of 17, and was involved in the Bay of Pigs Invasion in 1961.

 After the Navy, Eldon attended Real Estate School and obtained his real estate license.
 Shortly thereafter, he opened Buck Real Estate Company in Muncie.
-In the 1970's and 80's, Eldon was co-owner of Castle Plywood and Paneling, and also co-owned El-Ray New Home Builders.
-Later in his career, he was a real-estate investor and also a Chemical Sales Representative for Diversey Chemical Corporation retiring at the age of 1995.
+In the 1970's and 80's, he was also co-owner of Castle Plywood and Paneling and co-owned El-Ray Home Builders.
+Later in his career, he was an industrial chemical sales representative for Diversey Chemical Corporation and retired at the age of 55.
+Eldon spent his retirement owning and managing his real estate investment properties.

-He was a member of Grace Baptist Church, and Past President of East Central Indiana Board of Realtors.
+Eldon was a member of Grace Baptist Church and a past President of the East Central Indiana Board of Realtors.

-Surviving are his wife of 56 years, Betty Buck, Muncie; a son, Steve Buck (wife, Stacy), Ft.
-Wayne; four grandchildren, Sydney A. Buck, Carmel, Savannah E. Buck, Ft.
-Wayne, Samuel S. Buck, Ft.
-Wayne, and Sophia I. Buck, Ft.
-Wayne; a sister, Sibyl Manifold; two brothers, A. Ray Buck (wife, Carolyn), George Buck (wife, Suzy); and several nieces, nephews, and cousins.
+Eldon enjoyed spending time with family and friends.
+He was always up for a game of Euchre, and loved watching his four grandchildren participate in their athletic events.
+Surviving are his wife of 56 years, Betty (Bivens) Buck, Muncie; a son, Steven Buck (wife, Stacy), Fort Wayne; four grandchildren, Sydney Buck, Carmel, Savannah Buck, Fort Wayne, Samuel Buck, Fort Wayne, and Sophia Buck, Fort Wayne; a sister, Sibyl Manifold; two brothers, A. Ray Buck (wife, Carolyn), George Buck (wife, Suzy); and several nieces, nephews, and cousins.

-Private Funeral Services will be held.
-Burial will be in Elm Ridge Cemetery, with Military Rites conducted by the Delaware County Veteran's Honor Guard.
+Private Funeral Services will be held in Elm Ridge Cemetery, with Military Rites conducted by the Delaware County Veteran's Honor Guard.

 A Celebration of Eldon's life public service will be held at a later date.